MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

 .. hint::

     ``model_type`` can be any of the following classes from the `Models` namespace, and can be passed as strings or as full path to Models namespace if Models is imported.
-See the description above :ref:`model_List`.
+See the description about :ref:`model_List`.

 .. seealso::